joshkurz/csssWP/README.markdown

 ```

 ####TODO's
-1. Get to work in all themes.
+1. Get to work in all HTML 5 themes.
 (Currenty only tested in Purevision)
 2. Get to work on mobile swipes.
 4. Create choices for slide sizes or fullscreen mode as a parameter

-Warning: Only works in latest Firefox, Opera, Safari or Chrome.
+Warning: Only works in latest Firefox, Opera, Safari, Chrome, and (HTML 5 Themes).
 For more information, see the [sample slideshow](http://counterintuitive.dillingermediaonline.com/training)